-- (1) Options when awarded, vest monthly over a three-year period and have terms of either six or ten years, subject to earlier termination on the occurrence of certain events related to termination of employment.
-In addition, the full vesting of the option is accelerated in the event of a change in control of the Company. - (2) The potential realizable value at assumed annual rates of stock price appreciation for the option term represents hypothetical gains that could be achieved for the respective options if exercised at the end of the option term.
+- (1) Options vest monthly over a three-year period and have terms of ten years, subject to earlier termination on the occurrence of certain events related to termination of employment.
+In addition, the full vesting of the option is accelerated if there is a change in control of the Company. - (2) The potential realizable value at assumed annual rates of stock price appreciation for the option term represents hypothetical gains that could be achieved for the respective options if exercised at the end of the option term.
 The 5% and 10% assumed annual rates of compounded stock price appreciation are mandated by the rules of the Securities and Exchange Commission and do not represent our estimate or projection of our future common stock prices.
 These amounts represent assumed rates of appreciation in the value of our common stock from the fair market value on the date of the grant.
 The amounts reflected in the table may not necessarily be achieved.

-The following table shows, as to the individuals named in the Summary Compensation Table, information concerning stock options values at the fiscal year end September 30, 1999:
+The following table shows, as to the individuals named in the Summary Compensation Table, information concerning stock option values at the fiscal year end September 30, 2002.